Welcome to Urban Cottage Life!

 My name is Marlene Cornelis.
-I’m a home cook and food writer living in London (the other one, in Ontario, Canada).
-I’m passionate about what I like to call modern scratch living: preparing good food from scratch, reviving the art of easeful hospitality, and doing the odd crafting or home updating project.
+I’m a home cook, recipe developer and food writer living in London (the other one, in Ontario, Canada).
+I’m passionate about what I like to call modern scratch living: preparing good food from scratch, reviving the art of relaxed hospitality, and doing the odd crafting or home updating project.
 I also like to share photographs from my ambles around London or travels farther afield.

-I don’t adhere to any particular diet, so you’ll see vegetarian and meat dishes throughout these pages, and a general emphasis on healthy cooking with some decadent treats thrown in for good measure.
-The food here may be old favourites — classic or updated — or recipes that I’ve just developed in the Urban Cottage kitchen.
+I don’t adhere to any particular diet — I think you could say I’m a raging omnivore.
+So, you’ll see vegan, vegetarian and meat dishes throughout these pages, and a general emphasis on healthy cooking with some decadent treats thrown in for good measure.
+More and more, those treats will be made with less-refined and natural sweeteners — still treats but without the sugar highs and effects of refined white sugar (search for “sweetly unrefined” to see these recipes).
+The food here may be my old family favourites — classic or updated — or recipes that I’ve just developed in the Urban Cottage kitchen.

-I hope you’ll enjoy your time here at the Urban Cottage, and that you’ll find some inspiration, entertainment and the motivation to get into the kitchen and make something good.
+I hope you’ll enjoy your time here at Urban Cottage Life, and that you’ll find yourself inspired, entertained and motivated to get into the kitchen and make something good.

-Sometimes my friends think I’m crazy.
+Sometimes my friends just don’t get me.
 A group of us get together several times a year to celebrate birthdays and generally catch up on life.
 There are two spring birthdays, two in the summer, and mine, marooned in January.
 A few years ago, I announced that I’d like to cook a meal for everyone to celebrate my birthday instead of the usual take-out or restaurant meal.
 The reactions went something like this:

 “You can’t cook, it’s your birthday!”